comworkio/comwork-cloud-wiki/tutorials/overleaf.md

 # Overleaf as a service

-[Overleaf](https://www.overleaf.com) is an opensource online platform for generating document from LaTex input and work in a collaborative way similar to gitlab or github.
+[Overleaf](https://www.overleaf.com) is an opensource online platform for generating document from LaTeX inputs and work in a collaborative way similar to gitlab or github.
 Very suitable for a research and development team.

 ## Finish the installation